Peter Catania | July 7, 2021 | Florida Law

 The amount of the deduction depends on your level of fault.
 For example, if a jury found that your conduct contributed to 45 percent of the cause of the car crash, you would only receive 55 percent of the value of your damages.

-Beware if an insurance adjuster says that you contributed to the cause of a car accident.
+Beware if an insurance adjuster says that you contributed to the cause of a car or motorcycle accident.
 The insurance company may be trying to undervalue your claim.

 Before accepting any settlement offer from an insurance company, make sure that you understand your legal rights and the correct value of your damages.
 When you sign the settlement agreement, you give up the right to file a lawsuit or demand more money for your injuries or damages.